PavanTejaReddy1/Job-Portal/README.md

 ## 🚀 Features
 - Job listing with search and location filter
 - Job details page with application form
-- Admin panel to add and delete jobs
+- Admin panel to add, edit and delete jobs
 - Centralized state management
 - Responsive and clean UI